jazzband/djangorestframework-simplejwt/docs/blacklist_app.md

 )
 ```

-Also, make sure to run `python manage.py migrate` to run the app\'s
+Also, make sure to run `python manage.py migrate` to run the app's
 migrations.

 If the blacklist app is detected in `INSTALLED_APPS`, Ninja JWT will